iboB/ibob.github.com/_posts/2022-12-28-dont-use-shared_ptr-aliasing-ctor.md

 }
 ```

-This function will never return a non-null shared pointer with a zero use count.
+This function[^3] will never return a non-null shared pointer with a zero use count.
 I have banned the use the aliasing constructor where I have the power to do so in favor of this function.
 I urge you to do the same.

 ___